-£bn £bn
+£m £m

-As at 31 December 2018 2017
+As at 31 December 2019 2018

-IM component 1.2 1.2
+IM component 1,089 1,206

-SF component 0.1 0.1
+SF component 90 81

-Diversification between the IM and SF components (0.0) (0.0)
+Diversification between the IM and SF components (31) (29)

-Total SCR 1.3 1.3
+Total SCR 1,148 1.,258

-Material risk categories for the IM component are shown below.
-The SF components are given in section E.4.2.
+The SCR comprises the material risk categories shown in the following table.
+This combines the IM and SF components.
 Further detail is shown in the SCR QRT S.25.02.

-Diversified SCR by material risk category (per the SCR QRT) £bn £bn
+Diversified SCR by material risk category (per the SCR QRT) £m £m

-As at 31 December 2018 2017
+As at 31 December 2019 2018

-Market risk 0.8 0.9
+Market risk 768 784

-Non-life underwriting risk 0.8 0.8
+Non-life underwriting risk 686 838

-Operational risk 0.4 0.4
+Operational risk 358 370

-Counterparty risk 0.1 0.2
+Counterparty risk 101 103

-Other (0.0) (0.1)
+Other (19) (47)

-Diversification between risk categories (0.8) (0.9)
+Diversification between risk categories (747) (790)

-Total SCR 1.3 1.3
+Total SCR 1,148 1,258

 Diversification benefits between risks are primarily driven by the relative size of risks and the correlations between them.
 For example, two risks diversify more if they are similarly sized and diversify less the more highly correlated they are.
 Diversification is also influenced by the shape of risk distributions, in that risks where extreme events are more likely tend to diversify better.
-The diversification benefit of £0.8bn in the table above is the diversification between the risk categories listed in the table.
+The diversification benefit of £747m (2018: £790m) in the table above is the diversification between the risk categories listed in the table.
 In addition, each risk category includes the impact of diversification within that risk.
 For example, the non-life underwriting risk includes underwriting and reserve risk along with the diversification between them.